SainiGurkirat/Pokemon-Game/README.md

 - Players can set the deafult level they want the Pokemon to be.
 ### Battle Mechanics:
 - Players can attack or swap Pokemon during their turn
-- Moves have varying power and may apply status effects like Poison, Burn, or Freeze.
+- Moves have varying power that is effected by level and may apply status effects like Poison, Burn, or Freeze.
 - Status effects can deal additional damage or skip the opponent's turn.

 ## How to Play